Pokémon the Movie 2000: Critical reception

 On Rotten Tomatoes, the North American adaptation of the film has an approval rating of 20% based on 69 reviews, with the website's critical consensus reading: "Despite being somewhat more exciting than the previous film, this kiddy flick still lacks any real adventure or excitement.
 What it does contain is choppy animation and poor voice acting.
 Doesn't match up to virtually anything out there."
 On Metacritic the film has a weighted average score of 28 out of 100, based on 20 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Plugged In said that "the plot is as tiresome as it was in the first movie.
 But the violence is tamed somewhat, so the positive messages shine a bit more brightly".

+Elvis Mitchell of The New York Times, dismissed the film as cheaply animated and confusing, describing it as a patchwork of television material, criticising its unwieldy plot and dialogue, and concluding that it offered little appeal beyond devoted children already fluent in the Pokémon world.

 A more positive review was given by Gene Seymour of the Los Angeles Times.
 Seymour believed that the film "charms without talking down to its audience".
 He also compared it favorably to the first movie, stating, "...unlike its predecessor, 'Pokémon 2000' doesn't assume that everyone who sees it will know how to tell Togepi from Bulbasaur or Squirtle from Pikachu.
 Sure, I know now, but I'm not telling because I don't have to".

 At the 2000 Stinkers Bad Movie Awards, the film was nominated for "Worst Achievement in Animation" and "The Remake or Sequel Nobody Was Clamoring For".
 However, it lost "Worst Achievement in Animation" to Digimon: The Movie.